-The limited implementation in practice then stimulated work which considered community pharmacies as individual organisations with competing objectives of providing health care and maintaining their viability.^{26,28,42} Research was conducted to identify the facilitators of implementation to understand how services could be more effectively adopted.63 This research identified new barriers and facilitators which helped to better understand and target activities to promote the uptake of services.^{60,61,63} Factors were identified that included specific management skills such as delegating and leading, managing staff, internal communication, pharmacy layout, enhancing external stakeholder relationship, managing acceptance of professional organisations that payment for service delivery was essential but not the sole critical factor for implementation.^{42,61,64} Sustainable delivery of services would require fundamental changes to daily professional and business practices and practice change needed to integrate the business and health care elements of community pharmacy.^{42,65}
+The limited implementation in practice then stimulated work which considered community pharmacies as individual organisations with competing objectives of providing health care and maintaining their viability.
+Research was conducted to identify the facilitators of implementation to understand how services could be more effectively adopted.
+This research identified new barriers and facilitators which helped to better understand and target activities to promote the uptake of services.
+Factors were identified that included specific management skills such as delegating and leading, managing staff, internal communication, pharmacy layout, enhancing external stakeholder relationship, managing consumer expectation and marketing.
+An important concept was the growing acceptance of professional organisations that payment for service delivery was essential but not the sole critical factor for implementation.
+Sustainable delivery of services would require fundamental changes to daily professional and business practices and practice change needed to integrate the business and health care elements of community pharmacy.
+An integrate the business and health care elements of community pharmacy.